Banana Bread Overnight Oats

 These banana bread overnight oats offer all the flavor of banana bread served up in a mason jar.
 They’re so easy to prep ahead of time.

-Somehow out of all the overnight oats recipes that I have posted before there isn’t a banana bread overnight oats recipe!?
-As much as I love banana bread, I find this hard to believe, but it’s happening today!
+Somehow out of all the overnight oats recipes that I have posted before I don’t have a banana bread overnight oats recipe!?
+As much as I love my healthy banana bread recipe, I find this hard to believe, but it’s happening today!

 Ingredients Needed for Banana Overnight Oats